ItsGunesh/Waste-Classifier/README.md

-# EcoRewards 🌍
+# Multi-Waste Classification 🌍

-Welcome to EcoRewards, a web application designed to promote sustainable waste management by helping users classify waste, locate recycling centers, and earn rewards for their eco-friendly actions.
+Welcome to Multi-Waste Classification, a web application designed to promote sustainable waste management by helping users classify waste, locate recycling centers, and earn rewards for their eco-friendly actions.
 Let's make the planet greener together! 🌱

 <br><br>